+If you like American singing shows, you should love Eurovision.
 Eurovision can be described as a singing competition on steroids where competitors represent their nation in an Olympic throw-down of talent.
-If you are a bit of a cynic, you may find that Eurovision is where good taste goes to die.

 Nothing is too over-the-top for these titans.
 Monocles!
 Unicycles!
 A princess!
 I saw all of these in just one act with Moldova’s 2011 submission from Zdob și Zdub, “So Lucky”.

-But for lovers of the absurd, this international competition of glitz and glamor is highly addictive TV.
+For lovers of the absurd, this international competition of glitz and glamor is highly addictive TV.
 I often have trouble telling the best from the worst and eagerly look forward to the finals each year.
-I was thrilled to find that this week it is time again for Eurovision!
+Here is your guide to Europe's Largest Song Competition and Germany's candidate this year.

 History of the Eurovision Competition